wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

    curl -i -d "@Modbus1Datasource.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/Modbus1/Datasource
    ```

 When this script completes successfully (a 204 is returned by curl), your Modbus TCP data source has been created.
 If you get a 400 error, check the JSON file for errors.
-If you get a 404 or 500 error, check to make sure Edge Data Store is running on your device.
+If you get a 404 or 500 error, check that Edge Data Store is running on your device.

 ## Configure Modbus TCP data selection